jwaddi/CHEM501_Digital_Portfolio/README.md

 The dashboard allows user to visualise, analyse, clean and export environmental sensor data collected from student study spaces.

 ## Module Overview
-The Streamlit dashboard is organised into multiple Python modules to improve readability, maintainability and separation of concerns.
+The Streamlit dashboard is organised into multiple Python modules to improve readability and maintainability of the code.
 Each module is responsible for a specific part of the dashboard functionality and they are all collated and called in the main `dashboard.py` file.

 `dashboard.py`
 This is the main entry point for the application.